openshift-labs/learn-katacoda/ansibleop/ansible-k8s-modules/step3.md

 ###### **c.
 Run the Playbook to change the nginx replica count**

-Running the Playbook again will read the variable `nginx_replicas` and use the provided value to customize the nginx DeploymentConfig.
+Running the Playbook again will read the variable `nginx_replicas` and use the provided value to customize the nginx Deployment.

  `ansible-playbook -i myhosts playbook.yml`{{execute}}